May 17, 2023 6 min read

-Lingual crossbite, or crossbite, is a word used to describe a malocclusion (malocclusion is a fancy way to say a bad fit or alignment of the teeth.
-A crossbite specifically happens when your higher teeth enclose your lower teeth.
-This misalignment may compromise oral health overall and cause discomfort or difficulty chewing.
-What is a crossbite, the causes, and standard treatments are discussed in this post.
+A crossbite is a term used to describe a malocclusion (malocclusion is a fancy way to say a bad fit or alignment of the teeth).
+Often called a “bad bite” as the teeth just don’t fit well together.
+This misalignment can affect your oral health and cause discomfort or difficulty chewing.
+What a crossbite is, the various causes, and the most standard treatments are discussed in this post.

-Starting with a bit of Crossbite 101 is the best course of action.
-A crossbite occurs when one or more lower teeth touch the higher teeth directly or indirectly.
+Crossbite 101: A crossbite occurs when one or more lower teeth touch the upper teeth directly or indirectly.
 The upper teeth should sit just outside the lower ones when your teeth are correctly aligned.

 There are two types of crossbite: anterior (front) and posterior (rear).
-In an anterior crossbite, the front lower teeth with an anterior crossbite sit in front of the upper teeth when the jaw is relaxed.
-A posterior crossbite develops when the lower back teeth are outside the upper back teeth when the jaw is at rest.
+In an anterior crossbite, the front lower teeth sit in front of the upper teeth when the jaw is relaxed whereas with a posterior crossbite, the lower back teeth are outside the upper back teeth when the jaw is at rest.
 Once again, It is possible to have both types at once.

 Prolonged Development Of Permanent Teeth

-Over-retained baby teeth cannot come out at the appropriate age can sometimes cause a crossbite.
+Over-retained baby teeth that do not fall out at the appropriate age can sometimes cause a crossbite.
 These baby teeth stop the underlying permanent teeth from erupting.
-Orthodontic treatment could be required to fix a crossbite caused by the eruption of the permanent teeth.
+In this instance, orthodontic treatment may be required to fix a crossbite caused by the delayed eruption of the permanent teeth.

-Children's jaw growth might be affected by sucking habits.
-Among these habits are:
+A child's jaw growth may be affected by sucking habits.
+Some of these habits include:

-The optimal time to treat this kind of malocclusion is when the patient is a youngster or a teen because they are still relatively young.
-Even though adult patients' restorations take longer to complete than younger patients, treatments are still available.
+The optimal time to treat this kind of malocclusion is when the patient is young.
+However, it is definitely worth noting that even though adult restorations take longer to complete than younger ones, treatments are still available and effective.

-Numerous factors, including the seriousness of the issue, the type of treatment used, and where it occurred, might affect the cost of corrective treatment for a crossbite.
+Numerous factors, including the seriousness of the issue, the type of treatment used, and where it occurs might affect the cost of corrective treatment for a crossbite.
 Every case is different which is why it's best to consult a dentist or orthodontist who can design a treatment plan for you and offer a cost estimate based on your specific needs.
 Sometimes, dental insurance will cover part of the cost.
 And keep this in mind, even though the cost may be in the thousands of dollars the cheapest option might cost more in the long run as a poor job often needs to be redone!

 To ensure you get the best care possible, consult your dentist to explore available treatments to achieve a healthy, aligned bite.
 And, while a crossbite can make regular oral care more challenging, one should make one’s oral hygiene a habit and priority.
-Find agood oral hygiene regimen with our dental care system and attend regular dental check-ups to preserve optimal oral health and avoid future issues.
+Find agood oral hygiene regimen with our dental care system and get regular dental check-ups to preserve optimal oral health and avoid future issues.

 Q: What does a crossbite look like?